 His overseas pioneer partners were Allen Steck, Barry Bishop, and Leo LeBon from the U.S.A and Australian Warwick Deacock, the owner of “Ausventure.”
 They began to send clients regularly from their respective nations to trek in Nepal.

 Mountain Travel became an inspiration for other tourism entrepreneurs when their business prospered; this was the beginning of more trekking and adventure companies starting in Nepal.

-It was not easy in those days, but they managed to lure the rich and the famous into this mysterious and remote kingdom with their vivid imagination and creativeness.
-Despite the disadvantages of having to use telegram and crackly telephones, Nepal became trendy, and a sought-after destination for American and European adventurers.
+It was not easy in those days, but they managed to lure the rich and the famous into this mysterious and remote kingdom with vivid imagination and creativeness.
+Despite the disadvantages of using telegram and crackly telephones, Nepal became trendy and a sought-after destination for American and European adventurers.

 We at Responsible Adventures have been working on innovative and pioneering ideas to keep this tradition alive to provide exceptional experiences to the trekkers who value their trekking vacation.
 For example, we started Wellness culinary trekking vacations in the Himalayas.